adap/flower/doc/source/how-to-run-simulations.rst

 Defining ``ClientApp`` resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default the ``Simulation Engine`` assigns a two CPU cores to each backend worker.
+By default, the ``Simulation Engine`` assigns two CPU cores to each backend worker.
+This
-This means that if your system has 10 CPU cores, five backend workers can be running in
+means that if your system has 10 CPU cores, five backend workers can be running in
 parallel, each executing a different ``ClientApp`` instance.

 More often than not, you would probably like to adjust the resources your ``ClientApp``
-get assigned based on the complexity (i.e. compute and memory footprint) of your
+gets assigned based on the complexity (i.e., compute and memory footprint) of your
 workload.
 You can do so by adjusting the backend resources for your federation.

 .. caution::

     Note that the resources the backend assigns to each worker (and hence to each
-    ``ClientApp`` being executed) is performed in a *soft* manner.
+    ``ClientApp`` being executed) are assigned in a *soft* manner.
 This means that the
     resources are primarily taken into account in order to control the degree of
     parallelism at which ``ClientApp`` instances should be executed.
-Resource
+Resource assignment
-    assignation is **not strict**, meaning that if you specified your ``ClientApp`` to
+    is **not strict**, meaning that if you specified your ``ClientApp`` to make use of
-    make use of 25% of the available VRAM but it ends up using 50%, it might make other
+    25% of the available VRAM but it ends up using 50%, it might cause other
-    ``ClientApp`` instances running to crash.
+    ``ClientApp`` instances to crash.

-Customizing resources can be done directly on the `pyproject.toml` of your app.
+Customizing resources can be done directly in the `pyproject.toml` of your app.

 .. code-block:: toml

     [tool.flwr.federations.local-simulation]
     options.num-supernodes = 10
-    options.backend.client-resources.num-cpus = 1 # each ClientApp assumes to use 1CPUs (default is 2)
+    options.backend.client-resources.num-cpus = 1 # each ClientApp assumes to use 1 CPU (default is 2)
     options.backend.client-resources.num-gpus = 0.0 # no GPU access to the ClientApp (default is 0.0)

 With the above backend settings, your simulation will run as many ``ClientApps`` in